Learn About The GED

-The person undertaking the GED program has to appear for the GED exam and on successfully clearing the GED exam; American Council on Education awards the candidate with a GED diploma, which is recognized by a majority of colleges and universities in America and Canada.
-American Council on Education is an educational body, which conducts and organizes the GED exam.
-GED exam is made up of a total of five tests i.e. Language Arts, Writing Part 1,2; Social Science, Mathematics, Language Arts, Reading and Science.
-In order to keep pace with the changing times, the GED exam is also upgraded on a regular basis.
-The current GED exam includes business related topics and adult related questions and reading material.
-The GED exam preparation is held in a number of places including correctional facilities and military bases.
-Persons living outside America and Canada are also eligible to sit for the GED exam.
+The person undertaking the program has to appear for the exam and on successfully clearing the test; American Council on Education awards the candidate with a diploma, which is recognized by a majority of colleges and universities in America and Canada.
+American Council on Education is an educational body, which conducts and organizes the exam.
+It is made up of a total of five tests i.e. Language Arts, Writing Part 1,2; Social Science, Mathematics, Language Arts, Reading and Science.
+In order to keep pace with the changing times, the test is also upgraded on a regular basis.
+The current exam includes business related topics and adult related questions and reading material.
+The preparation is held in a number of places including correctional facilities and military bases.
+Persons living outside America and Canada are also eligible.

-The candidate, before appearing for the main GED exam, has to sit for and clear the GED pre test.
-After successfully clearing the GED per-test, the test taker can attend the GED classes and thus prepare for the main GED exam.
+The candidate, before appearing for the main exam, has to sit for and clear the pre-test.
+After successfully clearing it, the test taker can attend the classes and thus prepare for the main exam.

 ELIGIBILITY FOR GED EXAM

-In order to appear for the GED exam, it is very important to check the eligibility of the candidate.
+In order to appear for the exam, it is very important to check the eligibility of the candidate.
 The test taker should be of 18 years or older.
 The candidate must possess the basic ability to read, write, compute and express himself.
-Some states do allow 17 year olds to appear for the GED exam.
+Some states do allow 17 year olds to appear.
 In that case the candidate has to get a no objection certificate signed by his parents or immediate guardians, deposited with the concerned authorities.
-Some states allow only those candidates to appear for the GED exam, who have completed the official GED practice test.
-This gives the authorities an opportunity to pick and choose those candidates who are efficient enough to clear the main GED exam.
+Some states allow only those candidates who have completed the official practice test.
+This gives the authorities an opportunity to pick and choose those candidates who are efficient enough to clear the main exam.

 REGISTRATION FOR GED EXAM

-Before appearing for the GED exam the candidate should get himself registered for the GED exam.
-In order to get the registration for the GED exam, the candidate should make sure that he has all the required documents and should also try to register in person.
-The GED exam fee will have to be paid at the time of registration only.
+The candidate should get himself registered for the exam.
+In order to register, the candidate should make sure that he has all the required documents and should also try to register in person.
+The exam fee will have to be paid at the time of registration only.
 The candidate must bring an attested valid photograph ID with his name, picture, permanent address and date of birth.

 LANGUAGE ARTS, WRITING EXAM PART 1, 2